Myth #1: Web Design is the Appearance of the Site

 The myth of not scrolling pages arose from the past, mainly when users just had a mouse wheel to scroll and they had to pinch the cursor on the slider that was located on the side of the screen and pull – not very convenient.
 Nowadays, mouse scrolling is quite familiar and considered standard by all users.
 However, you still need to follow some rules on design and provide interesting material that motivates the user to scroll your pages.

 And of course, do not forget that the information that is viewable before scrolling is what always gets maximum attention and influences the decision about viewing the whole page.

 Myth #4: People Read Everything on the Internet

 Reading a page in its entirety is a huge misconception.
 Users simply scan the page and view the text, dwelling on emphasized content, meaningful headers, allocated phrases, photos etc. Very rarely does the viewer grasp the meaning of each word, except in a case of strong interest or reading for pleasure.
 If a person finds the information they needed after a quick look at the page, they might examine it in more detail.
 If not, they leave the page.
 With this in mind, you never need to “pour the water.”

 The text should be meaningful and properly organized (divided into sub-headings, with the placed accents in the text on the most important information, and accompanied by photo content) and the page should be legible with a clear structure and hierarchy.

 Myth #5: The Higher Amount of and Wider Variety of Functions, The Higher the Satisfaction

 It is often accepted that when there is choice, it is good.
-But the more variety of functions on the site or in the program, the more difficult the interface may be to understand.
+But the more variety of functions on the website or in the program, the more difficult the interface may be to understand.

 Studies show that a large number of alternative solutions usually stimulate irritation.
 Usually, people appreciate a wide range of functions before using a product.
 But when they begin to use it, a lower amount of choices provides greater satisfaction.